RandomEngy/fcm-push-listener/README.md

 }
 ```

+You can do JSON parsing with whatever library you choose.
+Since `body` is a byte array, you can use `serde_json::from_slice(&message.body)` to directly JSON parse the bytes into the expected types.
 The `data` property holds the object that was pushed.
-You can do JSON parsing with whatever library you choose.

-## Cancellation
+## Cancellation, tracking, and message parsing

 Since `connect()` returns a `Future` and runs for a long time, I recommend creating and starting the listener from a task.
 Then you can cancel/abort the task to stop the push listener, and it leaves your app free to do other activities on the main thread.